Behachee/Predicting-missing-links-co-occurrence-network/README.md

 ## Data

 The data used in this project is located in the `data` directory.
 It includes sample datasets for training and testing the models.
+As well as `train_set_final` and `test_set_final`, the two files containing the training and test data augmented with feature engineering.

 ## Models